andreas-ka/show-your-keyboard/README.md

 ## Project goals and target audience.
 ### Achieved:

--   Creating a website similiar to a social media app where users can create posts and upload images, interact and share their joy for custom mechanical keyboards.
+-   Creating a website similar to a social media app where users can create posts and upload images, interact And share their joy for custom mechanical keyboards.

 ### Future projects:

 - Create profile pages where you can see statistics for each user
-- Implement a recover password function
+- Implement a recovery password function

 ## Audience:

-- This site is mainly targeted against people who already have an interest in mechanical keyboards, but can also inspire people to join the hobby.
+- This site is mainly targeted against people who already have an interest in mechanical keyboards, but It can also inspire people to join the hobby.

 [Back to top](#show-your-keyboard)